-The Center for Death Education provides learning opportunities for the general public to gain an understanding of various aspects of death, the dying process, and grief/grieving.
-We believe that education is the key to understanding the physical and emotional experiences surrounding death, reducing death anxiety, and improving overall well-being.
+The Center for Death Education offers learning opportunities that help individuals gain a deeper understanding of the dying process, end-of-life care, death, and grief.
+We believe that education is essential to navigating these experiences, reducing fear and anxiety, and improving overall well-being.

-Our death education classes are designed to provide a safe and supportive environment for individuals to learn and explore.
-However, it is important to note that our classes are not intended to replace professional therapy or provide legal or medical advice.
-Rather, they are an educational resource that can be used alongside other forms of support.
-If you are struggling with a personal experience related to death, we encourage you to seek the guidance of a licensed professional.
-Please feel free to contact us for recommendations or visit our Resource page for more information.
+Our death education classes offer a safe and supportive space for individuals to learn and reflect.
+While these classes provide valuable insights, they are not a substitute for professional therapy, legal guidance, or medical advice.
+Instead, they serve as an educational resource that can complement other forms of support.
+If you are navigating a personal experience related to death, we encourage you to seek guidance from a licensed professional.
+For recommendations, please feel free to contact us or visit our Resource page for additional information.

 At the Center for Death Education, we believe that education is the key to understanding the physical and emotional experiences surrounding death.
 Our psychoeducational foundation provides classes that focus on death, the dying process, and grieving.
 While we encourage sharing stories within a supportive atmosphere, our classes are not intended to substitute professional therapy or provide legal or medical advice.